mansiraturi/mansiraturi/README.md

 🔭 Currently focused on bridging Data Science and MLOps
 🌱 Exploring scalable LLM and RAG deployment pipelines
-💼 Most recently worked at Verizon (via Brillio Consulting) as a Data Science Co-op
+💼 Most recently worked at Verizon (via Brillio Consulting) as a Data Scientist
 🎓 Graduated from Northeastern University, Data Analytics Engineering
 📫 Reach me at: mansiraturi@gmail.com
 📍 Based in Boston, MA (open to remote opportunities)